toludwig/golden-lemurs/docs/approach.md

 ====================
-We started off by writing a python script (`rate_url.py`) to interactively classify URLs, which we manually browsed for using Google in order to get representative amounts of samples for each class, e.g. by searching for 'github physics homeworks' explicitly.
+We started off by writing a python script (`rate_url.py`) to interactively classify URLs, which we manually browsed for using Google in order to get representative amounts of samples for each class, e.g. by searching for 'GitHub physics homework' explicitly.
 Soon we noticed that this is no satisfactory method to get large amounts of training data, so we automated the procedure.

 We used [GHTorrent](http://ghtorrent.org/) to dump a CSV database of **all (!)**
-Github repositories i.e. **39.7 million**, as of January 2017.
-This CSV contains all the metadata of every activity on Github, including of course the repository names.
+GitHub repositories i.e. **39.7 million**, as of January 2017.
+This CSV contains all the metadata of every activity on GitHub, including of course the repository names.
 However, we ignore the metadata here, and download only the relevant data later via the API (see below).

-Also we had to clean the repository list from forks that have the same READMEs and contents, in order to not overrepresent vastly forked repositories.
+Also we had to clean the repository list from forks that have the same READMEs and contents, in order to not over-represent vastly forked repositories.

 To filter for informative samples for each category we look only at the repository names.
 Upon this we run a parsing script `repo_search.py` looking for keywords in their names: